luau-project/lua-uuid/README.md

 ### parse

-* *Description*: Generates a new GUID / UUID from a string value
+* *Description*: Parses a GUID / UUID from a string value
 * *Signature*: ```parse(value)```
     * *value* (string): the string to be parsed
     * *return*: ```(userdata)```